Drago1426/Major-Project/README.md

 If the camera does not work:

-- Make sure iVCam is running on the PC and phone.
+- Make sure iVCam is running on the PC and phone if using iVCam.
 - Check that the phone and PC are connected.
 - Confirm that the iVCam feed appears in the iVCam PC app.
 - Check the Vuforia/AR camera settings in Unity.

+If saved decks do not appear:

+- Make sure a deck has been saved.
+- Press **Refresh Saved Decks**.
+- Check that the Deck Database reference is assigned.
+- Check the Unity Console for save/load errors.

 If cards are not detected:

 - Make sure Vuforia is installed and configured.
+- Make sure the runtime deck was loaded in Play Mode.
 - Make sure the card image is clear and high contrast.
 - Try better lighting.
 - Move the camera closer or farther from the printed card.